Estimate Time7 min

 An HSA rollover is when you transfer your HSA from one provider to another.
 This could be an HSA that you open on your own at a financial institution or one that you get access to through a new employer.

 The ability to carry your funds with you—across many jobs and different calendar years—makes HSAs a unique way to save for health costs.
-You may be able to choose preferred providers even while tied to employer-sponsored plans.
-Money held in a flexible spending account (FSA), which similarly allows you to save pre-tax dollars for health expenses, is typically forfeited if it’s unused when you leave a job or when the calendar year ends.
-(For more on the differences between the 2 main types of health savings accounts, check out our guide to FSAs vs. HSAs.)
+You may also be able to choose preferred providers even while tied to employer-sponsored plans.
+In contrast, money held in a flexible spending account (FSA), which similarly allows you to save pre-tax dollars for health expenses, is typically forfeited if it’s unused when you leave a job or when the calendar year ends.
+(For more on the differences between the 2 main types of tax-advantaged health-related accounts, check out our guide to HSAs vs. FSAs.)

 Taxes and HSAs

 Typically, HSA consolidation is tax-free.
-You do not owe taxes for rolling over cash or securities.
+You don't owe taxes for rolling over cash or securities.
 If investments are potentially sold, however, state taxes may be owed on capital gains (depending on where you live).

-Specifically, for residents of California and New Jersey, HSAs do not receive special state tax treatment.
+Specifically, for residents of California and New Jersey, HSAs don't receive special state tax treatment.
 In these states, HSAs are viewed like typical brokerage accounts, and state taxes may be owed on dividends, interest, and capital gains.

-In New Hampshire and Tennessee, HSAs don’t receive any state tax benefits on the sale of investments, but capital gains are not taxed in these states.
-That means consolidating accounts won’t result in additional taxes (although dividends and interest earned remain taxable in New Hampshire, Tennessee does not tax dividends and interest).
+In New Hampshire, HSAs don’t receive any state tax benefits on the sale of investments, but capital gains aren't taxed in this state.
+That means consolidating accounts won’t result in additional taxes (although dividends and interest earned remain taxable in New Hampshire).

 Benefits of HSA rollovers